 Thomas A. Linthorst represents employers in preventing and defending against wage and hour class and collective actions, whistleblower claims, and wrongful termination, sexual harassment, discrimination, and retaliation claims.
-Tom leads the labor and employment practice in Princeton and is co-leader of the wage and hour practice, the whistleblowing and retaliation task force, and the life sciences industry initiative.
+Tom is co-leader of the wage and hour practice, the whistleblowing and retaliation task force, and the life sciences industry initiative.

 As lead counsel, Tom defeated class and collective action certification in numerous cases, and prevailed on the merits in others.
 He represents clients defending misclassification and off-the-clock cases, as well as compensation disputes and cases alleging other wage and hour violations.
 He partners with employers to review and audit their wage and hour practices to prevent litigation.
 Tom is co-leader of the firm’s national wage and hour practice.

 Tom counsels employers on arbitration agreements with class and collective action waivers and assists employers in drafting, implementing, and enforcing such agreements.